-More recently, \citeA{valenzuela2017bernstein} and \citeA{krebs2018bernstein} extended this work to geometric strong mixing spatial lattice process and exponential graph.
-However, all of the previous results only focus on the regularly-spaced case.
-Unfortunately, research about Bernstein-type inequalities or more general concentration inequalities for irregularly-spaced data are surprisingly few.
-According to martingale approach, \citeA{delyon2009exponential} developed an exponential inequality for irregularly-spaced mixing random fields.
-But the preconditions of this result are hard to be specified and does not include the NED condition as well.
-Then, as mentioned in Section 1, \citeA{xu2018sieve} delivered the first direct result about exponential inequality for geometric irregularly-spaced NED random fields.
-Our inequalities generally share the same form as \citeA{rio1995functional} and \citeA{liebscher1996strong}, where the upper bound is composed of an exponential part and a remainder.
-Together with the blocking technique, the major idea of our proof of Theorem 1 and 2 is making use of the definition of NED.
-This is quite similar to the tricks demonstrated in \citeA{rio1995functional}.
-More specifically, by following Definition \ref{Def 1}, suppose $Z$ is an irregularly-spaced $L^p$ NED random field on an $\alpha$-mixing random field $\epsilon$.
-Our result indicates that the probabilistic upper bound of averaged partial sum process is actually governed by the concentration phenomenon of the random field $\epsilon$.
-Indeed this is intuitive according to the Definition \ref{Def 1}.
-Note, for each $Z_{s_{iN}}\in Z$, its projection error, i.e. projection on the orthogonal complete space of $\mathcal{M}(\mathcal{F}_{iN}(r))$, will converge to 0 with respect to $L^p$ norm, as $r\nearrow +\infty$, where $\mathcal{M}(\mathcal{F}_{iN}(r))$ denotes the collection of all real-valued $\mathcal{F}_{iN}(r)$ measurable functions.
-If we let $r$ be non-decreasing with respect to sample size $N$, we thus ensure random field(array) $\epsilon$ is an approximation of field(array) $Z$ under $L^p$-norm.
-Therefore, the assumption of the quantity of p becomes crucial.
-Many previous literature assumes $p\geq 2$, e.g. \citeA{lu2007local}, \citeA{li2012local} and \citeA{xu2018sieve}.
-Recently, \citeA{ren2020local} investigates the asymptotic properties of local linear quantile regression only under the condition $p=1$.
-In this paper, except for the theorems in Sections 3.2 and 4.1, we always assume $p\geq 1$, which includes most of the previous research.
+More recently, efforts by \citeA{valenzuela2017bernstein} and \citeA{krebs2018bernstein} extended these findings to encompass geometric strong mixing spatial lattice processes and exponential graphs.
+However, all these studies have been limited to regularly spaced data, neglecting the exploration of data that is irregularly spaced.
+Surprisingly, there is a dearth of research into Bernstein-type inequalities or more comprehensive concentration inequalities for irregularly spaced data. \citeA{delyon2009exponential} proposed an exponential inequality for irregularly spaced mixing random fields using a martingale approach.
+However, the prerequisites for this result are challenging to specify and do not encompass the NED condition.
+As mentioned in Section 1, \citeA{xu2018sieve} presented the first direct result concerning exponential inequality for geometric irregularly spaced NED random fields, but their work focuses solely on pure domain-expand (DE) asymptotics.